Retendering children’s hospital contract not an option – Harris

 Retendering the national children’s hospital contract is not an option, Minister for Health Simon Harris has said.

-Mr Harris’s comments come after the national children’s hospital board believes there would be “little or no” international interest and limited domestic interest if they retendered the project following dramatic cost escalations.
+Mr Harris’s comments come as confidential documents revealed the national children’s hospital board believes there would be “little or no” international interest and limited domestic interest if they retendered the project following dramatic cost escalations.

 “I’m happy for the project to continue,” Mr Harris said on RTÉ’s Marian Finucane Show on Saturday.
 “I want everyone to continue doing what they’ve signed up to do, build the project that’s been promised for decades.”